Exterior living wall

 System

-Green hill supporting large, silver structure, in front of large water feature
+Green hill supporting large, silver walls of the Museum of The Future, in front of large water feature

 Project accolades